 The design is my second favourite part of the process, after sketching of course.
 The biggest downside I have with designing is the speed at which it takes to produce.

 I can usually draw a decent website outline in ten or twenty minutes.
 Designing one can take hours and sometimes days.

-Although I tend to prefer the design work I do nowadays, my career begun with nothing more than front-end development.
+Although I tend to prefer the design work I do nowadays, my career began with nothing more than front-end development.
 No planning, sketching or designing.
 Just code.
-The problem however is that code tends to get a little tedious over time.
-It just doesn't evolve the same way design does, or not as quickly at least.
+The problem, however, is that code tends to get a little tedious over time.
+It just doesn’t evolve the same way design does, or not as quickly at least.

 All modules and components in my HTML/CSS are created as and when they’re needed, saving big amounts of unused code.
 PHP is my favoured back-end language, especially because it’s what WordPress is built on, so I use that for anything with logic or advanced functionality.